nablarch/nablarch-document/en/application_framework/application_framework/batch/jsr352/feature_details/run_batch_application.rst

 --------------------------------------------------
 The exit code for the main class program mentioned above is as follows.

-* Normal completion: 0 - When the exit status is other than "WARNING" and the batch status is :java:extdoc:`BatchStatus.COMPLETED <javax.batch.runtime.BatchStatus>`
+* Normal completion: 0 - When the exit status is other than "WARNING" and the batch status is :java:extdoc:`BatchStatus.COMPLETED <jakarta.batch.runtime.BatchStatus>`
-* Abnormal completion: 1 - When the exit status is other than "WARNING" and the batch status is not :java:extdoc:`BatchStatus.COMPLETED <javax.batch.runtime.BatchStatus>`
+* Abnormal completion: 1 - When the exit status is other than "WARNING" and the batch status is not :java:extdoc:`BatchStatus.COMPLETED <jakarta.batch.runtime.BatchStatus>`
 * Warning completion: 2 - When the completion status is "WARNING"

 If the JOB is interrupted while waiting for completion, it will return an abnormal completion code.

 If errors such as a validation error have occurred, for which a warning has to be issued, then warning completion can be used.
-The method for warning completion is to call  :java:extdoc:`JobContext#setExitStatus(String) <javax.batch.runtime.context.JobContext.setExitStatus(java.lang.String)>` in chunk or batchlet, and configure the completion status as "WARNING".
+The method for warning completion is to call  :java:extdoc:`JobContext#setExitStatus(String) <jakarta.batch.runtime.context.JobContext.setExitStatus(java.lang.String)>` in chunk or batchlet, and configure the completion status as "WARNING".
-Since the batch status permits an arbitrary value at the time of warning completion, even if an exception is thrown in chunk or batchlet and batch status is other than  :java:extdoc:`BatchStatus.COMPLETED <javax.batch.runtime.BatchStatus>` , the above mentioned class ends with a warning if the completion status is configured as "WARNING".
+Since the batch status permits an arbitrary value at the time of warning completion, even if an exception is thrown in chunk or batchlet and batch status is other than  :java:extdoc:`BatchStatus.COMPLETED <jakarta.batch.runtime.BatchStatus>` , the above mentioned class ends with a warning if the completion status is configured as "WARNING".

 .. _jsr352_run_batch_init_repository: